 The more people you ask, if they all say they’ve never heard it, the more likely it is that you made it up yourself.
 Because we all carry so many melodies around in our memories, you only need to ask maybe five or six people before you can have a pretty good assurance that the melody is your own.

 When can you stop worrying about it?
-Of course you can’t ever be 100% guaranteed, but once you’ve made a good solid effort, you’ve got to move on, otherwise you’d never get a song written.
+Of course, you can’t ever be 100% guaranteed, but once you’ve made a good solid effort, you’ve got to move on, otherwise, you’d never get a song written.
 If the melody sounds so familiar to you that you don’t trust it, then put the song aside for a while.
 Come back to it a few months later.
-Maybe you’ll be able to identify the melody then, or maybe it won’t sound familiar any more.
-In the end you have to go with your own gut feeling.
+Maybe you’ll be able to identify the melody then, or maybe it won’t sound familiar anymore.
+In the end, you have to go with your own gut feeling.

 If somebody you sing your melody to says, “Yeah, that sounds like such and such song,” then what do you do?
-This is a good thing, because now you’ll find out why it sounds so familiar.
+This is a good thing because now you’ll find out why it sounds so familiar.
 Look up that song, listen to it, and see if your melody is the same.
 If it really is close, then you should consider changing your melody a little here and there to make it different.

 I also want to say that I don’t go around testing out all my melodies on all my friends.
 I only test the ones I feel suspicious of.
 Those are the ones that either just sound familiar, or seem to have popped into my head out of thin air.

 If I work hard inventing a melody to go with certain words I’ve written, and I revise it as I go, making it really fit the emotional ups and downs my song and the rhythm of my lyrics, then I can be pretty confident that I have invented an original melody.
-It’s back to what I said about the math.
+It’s back to what I said about math.
 There are so many melodies available, that if you work hard at creating one, it’s very very very unlikely you’ll arrive at the same melody that somebody else did.

 But if a melody just pops into your head, you are right to worry.
 It might be your own, but it’s also likely that you heard it somewhere.
 It’s worth investigating to find out!

-Coming back to my favorite source for examples, Paul McCartney was afraid when he wrote “Yesterday” that he had stolen the melody, because he woke up with it in his head.
+Coming back to my favorite source for example, Paul McCartney was afraid when he wrote “Yesterday” that he had stolen the melody because he woke up with it in his head.
 He tried it out on all his friends and bandmates, but nobody had heard it before.
 As it turns out, it was original, and today it’s one of the most famous melodies in the world.
 So you don’t want to give up on a melody right away, just because it may seem familiar.